rejuvenationinc/csv_builder/README.md

      csv << [ 'another cell value', 'and another' ]
      # etc...

-You can set the default filename for that a browser will use for 'save as' by setting `@filename` instance variable in your controller's action method e.g.
+You can set the default filename for that a browser will use for 'save as' by setting `@csv_filename` instance variable in your controller's action method e.g.

     @csv_filename = 'report.csv'